Critical evaluation of reference charge radii and applications in mirror nuclei: Re-evaluation of reference radii

-Employing Eq.~\ref{eq:nu}, the $v$ factors given in Tab.~\ref{tab:v}, and the BERs collected in~\cite{2004-Fricke}, we compile a list of reference radii, given in Tab.~\ref{tab:rad}.
+Employing Eq.~(\ref{eq:nu}), the $v$ factors given in Tab.~\ref{tab:v}, and the BERs collected in~\cite{2004-Fricke}, I reevaluate the reference radii given in Tab.~\ref{tab:rad}.
 For the light nuclei $^6$Li, $^9$Be, $^{11}$B, $^{15}$N, as well as the medium mass Cl isotopes, radii are not sufficiently well measured by muonic x-ray spectroscopy.
-We thus use values from scattering experiments (see also discussion in Ref.~\cite{2023-QUARTET}).
+I thus use values from scattering experiments (see also discussion in Ref.~\cite{2023-QUARTET}).
 For each nucleus whose radius is extracted from muonic x-ray experiments, three distinct uncertainty contributions are taken into account.
 The first is related to the `pure' experimental one, which stems from the statistical precision and calibration accuracy in the measured energies of the relevant transitions.
 The second is related to the uncertainty in the nuclear polarization correction as given in~\cite{2004-Fricke}.
 The third uncertainty is directly from that in the $v$ factors.
 The different fractional uncertainty contributions are plotted in Fig.~\ref{fig:unc}.
-From the figure we readily see that from carbon to Neon, experimental uncertainties dominate.
+From the figure we readily see that from carbon to neon, experimental uncertainties dominate.
 From phosphorous onward, it is the charge-distribution uncertainty, unaccounted-for in prior compilations, is dominant.
 The trend continues, so that even larger missing uncertainties are expected for the heavier nuclei, as was recently pointed out~\cite{2023-deform}.

-We also plot in Fig.~\ref{fig:unc} the total fractional uncertainties given in the latest compilation~\cite{2013-AM}.
+I also plot in Fig.~\ref{fig:unc} the total fractional uncertainties given in the latest compilation~\cite{2013-AM}.
 As expected, they roughly follow the nuclear polarization trend above $Z=10$, thus emphasizing the need for accounting for $\sigma_\mathrm{CD}$, which are up to 4 times larger.
-Adopting the values in~\cite{2013-AM} would result in shifts of on average one of their reported uncertainty. this illustrates that the impact of the choice of the calibration factors in tab.~\ref{tab:v}, and demonstrates the importance of the increased uncertainty budget.
-It is worth noting that $r(^{12}$C) quoted in~\cite{2013-AM} lies 6 standard deviations away from our recommended value, which is taken from~\cite{1982-12C}.
-This might be due to a propagation of a typo in the uncertainty the Barret radii of carbon isotopes given in~\cite{2004-C}.
+Adopting the values in~\cite{2013-AM} would result in shifts of on average one of their reported uncertainties. this illustrates that the impact of the choice of the calibration factors in Tab.~\ref{tab:v}, and demonstrates the importance of the increased uncertainty budget.